Alan S. Boyd: Early life and education

 Boyd was born in Jacksonville, Florida, on July 20, 1922, to Clarence and Elizabeth (Stephenson) Boyd.
-His maternal great-grandfather was John Stephenson, a coachbuilder who invented and patented the first streetcar.
-Boyd's father died when he was two years old.
 He graduated from Macclenny–Glen High School in 1939, and went on to study at the University of Florida.
 However, he dropped out at the end of his sophomore year.
 He subsequently joined the United States Army Air Forces in 1942 and remained there through the end of World War II.

-Boyd married Flavil Juanita Townsend, a high school teacher, on April 3, 1943.
-Together, they had one son (Mark).
 After leaving the service in 1945, Boyd returned to college and received his Bachelor of Laws from the University of Virginia School of Law in 1948.

 Career

 Early positions

 Boyd practiced law in Florida, and was on a commission exploring the regulation of the transportation industry.
 He was appointed to the Civil Aeronautics Board by Dwight Eisenhower in 1959.
 He was promoted to chairman of that board by John F. Kennedy.
-He helped the airline industry by standardizing fare reductions and by approving government subsidies to encourage airline service for smaller cities.
+He contributed to the standardization of fare reductions and approved of government subsidies to encourage airline service for smaller cities.
 He was appointed Under secretary of commerce for transportation in 1965 by Lyndon Johnson.
 He was unpopular with labor leaders when he advocated reducing government restrictions on the maritime industry, and when he denounced featherbedding by railroad workers.
 Boyd was part of a committee that lobbied for the creation of the United States Department of Transportation, bringing together many government agencies related to the transportation industry.